Videx Pediatric (Oral)

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Do not use didanosine if you or your child are also using allopurinol (Zyloprim®) or ribavirin (Copegus®, Rebetol®).
+Do not use didanosine if you or your child are also using allopurinol (Zyloprim®), ribavirin (Copegus®, Rebetol®), or stavudine (Zerit®).
 Using these medicines together may cause serious side effects.

 This medicine may cause a life-threatening condition called pancreatitis.
 Check with your doctor right away if you or your child have more than one of these symptoms: bloating, chills, constipation, darkened urine, a fast heartbeat, fever, indigestion, loss of appetite, nausea, pains in the stomach, side, or abdomen, possibly radiating to the back, vomiting, or yellow eyes or skin.